Jack Frost Mimosas (Your Go-To Holiday Cocktail)

 • To a cocktail shaker, add ice, pineapple juice, coco real, and blue curacao.
 Shake well to combine and chill.

-• Pour, strained into a champagne flute.
+• Pour, strained into your prepared glass.

 • Add 3 ounces prosecco to the glass.